All Episodes

 Except for Scott, because he's going to be out and about this week, in fact.

-But go ahead, uh Jeffrey.
+But go ahead, Jeffrey.

-Uh Scott, I want to switch gears a little bit here, and I want to read you a story.
+Scott, I want to switch gears a little bit here, and I want to read you a story.

-Uh give us your thoughts just in general on the election process in our beloved Commonwealth.
+Give us your thoughts just in general on the election process in our beloved Commonwealth.

 We have a minute.

-You had to sign a book to say, you know, you were there and who you were, other than an absentee ballot.
+You had to sign a book to say, you know, you were there and who you were other than an absentee ballot.

-You know, we Jeffrey, you and I are represented by represented by Senator John Fetterman.
+You know, we, Jeffrey, you and I are represented by, represented by Senator John Fetterman.

 They didn't have to make the case because they didn't care.